department-of-veterans-affairs/vagov-content/pages/life-insurance/totally-disabled-or-terminally-ill.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
+title: Totally Disabled Or Terminally Ill Policyholders
-title: Benefits for policyholders who are totally disabled or terminally ill
+heading: Totally disabled or terminally ill policyholders
 display_title: Totally disabled or terminally ill
+description: If you have VA life insurance coverage and you become totally disabled or terminally ill, you may be eligible for certain benefit options.
+Your spouse may also be eligible for certain options if diagnosed with a terminal illness.
+Learn more about these options—and how to apply.
+keywords: benefits for terminally ill
 concurrence:
 order: 2
 spoke: Get benefits